RiMilk/RiMilk/README.md

 ## Hi there 👋

-I am a C++ developer from FSUE SPE GAMMA, Moscow
+I am a C++ developer from St. Petersburg

 I'm interested in 💻 C++ 📌 Work with graphics 💡 Computer vision 🎮 Game development.